How to Buy Travel Insurance After Departure (2023)

 SafetyWing is the world’s first travel medical insurance developed specifically for nomads, by nomads.
 They cover people from all over the world while they are outside their home country.

-We used SafetyWing Nomad Insurance last year and loved having the ability to pay monthly and cancel at any time as we didn’t know how long we’d be away from the UK (our home country).
+We have used SafetyWing Nomad Insurance Essential in the past and loved having the ability to pay every 4 weeks and cancel at any time as we didn’t know how long we’d be away from the UK (our home country).

 They offer two products: